coreboot/coreboot/Documentation/getting_started/build_system.md

 ### subdirs
 `subdirs` contains subdirectories (relative to the current directory) that should also be handled by the build system.
-The build system expects these directories to contain a file called `Makefile.inc`.
+The build system expects these directories to contain a file called `Makefile.mk`.

 Subdirectories are not read at the point where the `subdirs` statement resides but later, after the current directory is handled (and potentially